apache/bookkeeper/docker/README.md

 In order to play with our freshly created ensemble, you can use the simple application taken from [Bookkeeper Tutorial](http://bookkeeper.apache.org/docs/master/bookkeeperTutorial.html) and packaged in a [docker image](https://github.com/caiok/bookkeeper-tutorial) for convenience.

-This application check if it can be leader, if yes start to roll a dice and book this rolls on bookkeeper, otherwise it will start to follow the leader rolls.
+This application check if it can be leader, if yes start to roll a dice and book this rolls on Bookkeeper, otherwise it will start to follow the leader rolls.
 If leader stops, follower will try to become leader and so on.

 Start a dice application (you can run it several times to view the behavior in a concurrent environment):
 ```
 docker run -it --rm \
     --network "my-bookkeeper-network" \
-    --env ZK_URL=my-zookkeeper:2181 \
+    --env ZK_URL=my-zookeeper:2181 \
     caiok/bookkeeper-tutorial
 ```

 ## Configuration

-Bookkeeper configuration is located in `/opt/bookkeeper/conf` in the docker container, it is a copy of [these files](https://github.com/apache/bookkeeper/tree/master/bookkeeper-server/conf) in bookkeeper repo.
+Bookkeeper configuration is located in `/opt/bookkeeper/conf` in the docker container, it is a copy of [these files](https://github.com/apache/bookkeeper/tree/master/bookkeeper-server/conf) in Bookkeeper repo.

-There are 2 ways to set bookkeeper configuration:
+There are 2 ways to set Bookkeeper configuration:

 1, Apply setted (e.g. docker -e kk=vv) environment variables into configuration files.
 Environment variable names is in format "BK_originalName", in which "originalName" is the key in config files.